-Microsoft Office applications can disable add-ins that behave unexpectedly when they are being loaded.
+Microsoft Office applications can disable add-ins that behave unexpectedly.
 A Microsoft Office application disables add-ins to prevent problematic code from loading every time that the application starts.
 However, it is also easy to cause unexpected behavior during typical debugging.
 For information about how to re-enable add-ins, see How to: Re-enable an Add-in That Has Been Disabled.

 There are two types of disabling that Microsoft Office applications use for add-ins: hard disabling and soft disabling.

-If a 2007 Microsoft Office system application hard disables an add-in created by using Visual Studio Tools for Office, the application disables only the add-in that caused the failure.
-As a result, other add-ins created by using Visual Studio Tools for Office for that Office 2007 application will continue to load.
+If an Office application hard disables an add-in created by using Office development tools in Visual Studio, the application disables only the add-in that caused the failure.
+Other add-ins created by using Office development tools in Visual Studio for that Office application will continue to load.

-Troubleshooting Add-ins Using a Log File and Error Messages
+Troubleshooting Startup Errors by Using a Log File and Error Messages

 The Visual Studio Tools for Office runtime can write all errors that occur during startup to a log file or display each error in a message box.
 By default, these options are turned off.
 You can turn the options on by creating environment variables.